 Because the risk factors affect both feet, the condition is usually bilateral, although it may be more marked on one side than the other.

-- There is higher incidence of hallux valgus in women.
+- Gender.
+There is higher incidence of hallux valgus in women.
 Footwear may account for this.

-- A patient may present with a deep or sharp pain in the hallux MTP joint on walking, and exacerbation during particular activities.
+- A patient may present with a deep or sharp pain in the hallux MTP joint on walking and have exacerbation during particular activities.
 This suggests degeneration of the intra-articular cartilage.

 - There may be an aching pain in the metatarsal head due to irritation by shoes.
 There may be a recent increase in the size of the deformity or medial bump.